 There are CFC rules in Bulgaria.

 Labor taxes – Employers and employees must pay social insurance contributions up to 19.62% and 13.78% of gross salary, respectively.
 The total amount payable is capped at BGN 2,600 per month.

-Tax credits and incentives – There are tax credits, incentives and deductions for companies conducting agricultural activities, hiring of long-term unemployed, handicapped or elderly persons, and investing in regions with high unemployment.
+Tax credits and incentives – There are tax credits, incentives, and deductions for companies conducting agricultural activities, the hiring of long-term unemployed, handicapped or elderly persons, and investing in regions with high unemployment.

 Personal income tax – Tax residents in Bulgaria are individuals who reside 183 days in Bulgarian territory in a tax year, or have a permanent address in Bulgaria, or have its center of vital interests in Bulgaria.

 The criterion of the center of vital interests prevails for the one of permanent address.
 That is, someone who has a permanent address in Bulgaria, but whose vital interest center is in another country, may not be considered a resident for tax purposes.

 Tax residents are subject to tax on their worldwide income at a flat rate of 10%.
 A tax credit for foreign tax paid is usually available.

 Dividends and interest are subject to a final tax of 5% and 8%, respectively.